-The hot-mopped SBS-modified bitumen roofing membrane does not have any adverse effect on the health of the workers during manufacturing and installation and does not emit any substances that could significantly affect health or the environment.
+The panelized SBS-modified bitumen roofing membranes do not have any adverse effect on the health of the workers during manufacturing and installation, and do not emit any substances that could affect health or the environment.

 6.3.
 Environmental certifications and activities